MrWitold/poc_teamspeak_mitm/README.md

 ### Possible way to execute man in the middle attack on teamspeak app
 #### Only for educational purposes and for showcase how dangerous is unencrypted traffic

+# Warning
+It's only proof of concept - may contains a lot of hardcoded variables, bad and inefficient practices

 # Description
 The above application allows to listen and modify **unencrypted voice packets**, based on proxy server but also is able to read voice packets from packet dump.